Azure/terraform-azurerm-lz-vending/modules/roleassignment/README.md

 ## Overview

-Create a role assignment at scope.
+Creates a role assignment at subscription or lower scope.

 ## Notes